johanjeppsson/advent2019/README.md

 `conda activate advent`

 ### Input
+The input is specific to each user.
+There are two options for get_data to load your specific data:
-Download the data manually and put it in `input.txt` in the folder of the day.
+* Download the data manually and put it in `input.txt` in the folder of the day.
-To download the input automatically, get your [session cookie](https://github.com/wimglenn/advent-of-code-wim/issues/1) and save it as `.cookie` in the root directory.
+* Get your [session cookie](https://github.com/wimglenn/advent-of-code-wim/issues/1) and save it as `.cookie` in the root directory.
+This allows get_data to download the input automatically.